 On-Demand Software (via VirtualApps)

-Before you buy software, be sure to check out software available via VirtualApps.
-Currently available software on VirtualApps includes IBM SPSS Statistics, Kinovea, SAS, and Wolfram Mathematica.
-This software is available 24/7 and can be accessed anywhere in the world with an internet connection.
+Before you buy software, be sure to check out what’s available via VirtualApps.
+The service currently offers IBM SPSS Statistics, Kinovea, SAS and Wolfram Mathematica.
+VirtualApps software is available 24/7 and can be accessed anywhere in the world with an internet connection.

-In addition to the software listed above, Elon provides more software available for students to download or purchase.
-For a list of additional software and software support resources, check out the Computer Software page.
+In addition to the software listed above, Elon provides additional options for students to download or purchase.
+For a list of additional software and support resources, check out the Computer Software page.